-Rainer from MSF High is either this or the Chivalrous Pervert.
+Rainer from MSF High is either a Handsome Lech or a Chivalrous Pervert.
 Amongst other things, he's used his 360 vision to look up girl's panties, attempted to have one of his friends turned into a cute girl.
 (By the Friendly Neighborhood HIVE MIND!), and one telepath mentioned his mind 'was like a sewer'.
 Still, he's a really nice guy who has helped couples get together, at risk, (or LOSS) of his own life!

 Vallant from Teh Gladiators, whose backstory involves being kicked out of the door naked after an attempted conquest goes wrong.